OmarYahyaa/Data-Engineering-ZoomCamp-2026/01-docker-terraform/notes/1-2-docker-postgres.md

 ## Commands & Shortcuts
 > [!NOTE]
-> - Bash is case senstive.
+> - Bash is case sensitive.
 > - Put flags/tags right after the command (before the package names), so it’s clear they apply to the command.

 | Command | Description |